-Being a product manager means working with engineers, marketers, designers, executives and interfacing with someone from just about every other team in the company.
+Being a Product Manager means working with engineers, marketers, designers, and executives and interfacing with someone from just about every other team in the company.
 Because of that, you need to learn how to effectively communicate to each different facet of your organization, so that you’re actively connecting the work you’re doing—or product changes you’re pushing for—to clear department goals that particular team has.

 You don’t have to wait to practice being influential, either.
 Experiment with becoming an agent of change within your current role.

 Know your decision-makers and work hard to get their buy-in with any big initiatives you want to push for.
 Make your pitch stronger by thinking ahead and developing strong selling points that your manager can use to advocate for your project up to their next in command.
 Once you’re in a Product Manager role, you’ll need to work hand-in-hand with your head of product to get executive buy-in on the changes you seek to make.

 Here are some helpful tips to becoming more influential within your organization: